rafaelfiume/sketch/docs/architecture/application/Design.md

 > **Important!**<br>
 > High-discipline must be in place to ensure adapters **convert domain objects into DTOs**, **preventing them from leaking** to the external world.

-See [Shielding the Domain (Data Representation)](/docs/architecture/inbound-adapters/http/Design.md#3-shielding-the-domain-data-representation) for more details.
+See [Shielding The Domain](/docs/architecture/inbound-adapters/http/Design.md#3-shielding-the-domain) for more details.

 ### 7.3 Domain Errors Exposed to Adapters